ipfs/ipfs-docs/docs/how-to/nat-configuration.md

 ---
 title: NAT configuration
-description: Fix common connection issues by managing your routers NAT and forwarding ports so other IPFS node can interact with your node.
+description: Fix common connection issues by managing your routers NAT and forwarding ports so other IPFS nodes can interact with your node.
 ---

 ### NAT configuration